Terrific staff and students! Enroll your children soon! This school is near Capitol Hill and H Street!

 Dunbar High School is a public high school in Washington.
-The principal of Dunbar High School is Stephen Jackson, whose e-mail is email@example.com.
-650 students go to Dunbar High School and identify as Black, non-Hispanic; Hispanic; and Asian.
+The principal of Dunbar High School is Stephen Jackson, who can be contacted at email@example.com.
+650 children attend Dunbar High School and identify mostly as Black, non-Hispanic; Hispanic; and Asian.
 3% of the Dunbar High School students are "limited in English proficiency."
 68% of the 650 students here are paying reduced lunch prices.
 The ratio of students to teachers at Dunbar High School is 14:1.
-Gonzaga College High School is one of the nearest high schools.
+Emery L Fears Boys Academy is one of the nearest high schools.

 - Computer arts

 - Drawing painting

 |Students eligible for free or reduced-price lunch program||68%||53%|

 As a community member I am really loving the new building. even though I am not originally from the area I feel that this high school give the community an uplift.
 Great Job DCPS.

 I'm a graduate of Paul Laurence Dunbar Sr. High I graduated in 1981 when I was a student the parents & community were always deeply involved in the day to day functions educational matter & the overall educational growth of the students attending I feel that parents these days enroll their children into a school and don't follow up on what's going on with their children until reportcard time.
 Most of these children are raising themselves some can't wait to get to school because of negative things occuring in the home.
 Back when I was attending the school teacher cousaelors & administrative staff all had a had in making sure we were well informed and were had all the tools neccessary to succeed.
 The department of education has a slogan NO CHILD LEFT BEHIND well we all no that's not true most of the youth are more interested in getting paid that that the closest they come to any school is when they walk pass it or see it out of the back window of a police vehicle yeah its sad but its true.